Delayed-Gitification/QIAxcelR/README.md

 ```

 The "corrected_index" scales the position between 0 and 1 between the lower and upper markers.
-The "corrected_value" is the baseline-corrected signal
+The "corrected_value" is the baseline-corrected signal.
-The "index_for_plotting" is a rounded version of the corrected index that should be used for plotting with ggplot
+The "index_for_plotting" is a rounded version of the corrected index that should be used for plotting with ggplot.

 ### Plot the data